lucasmouilleron/stupidCMS/README.md

 	- `$stupid->__cnt("content-name")`
 	- `$stupid->__img("image-name")`
 - No cache is applied (it is applied only for included contents)
-- Tip : declare contents or images in `_additionalContents.html` if they are only referenced via _SDP_

 Compiled Stupid Pages Caching (CSPC)
 ------------------------------------